davidcraft/SimKern/SIM1_README.md

 `python2.7 "__main__.py"`

 A menu will appear in the command window.
-To immeadiately run the SIM0 enviornment, enter the following four arguments into the command line:
+To immeadiately run the SIM1 enviornment, enter the following four arguments into the command line:

 `my_simulation.m.t,K,R,my_path`

-`my_simulation.m.t` -> text file of simulation with '$my_param$' inputted previously by user `K` -> integral number of total network simulations `R` -> integral number of total network simulations of each of the K family members `my_path` -> output path that saves the K network simulations
+`my_simulation.m.t` -> text file of simulation with '$my_param$' inputted previously by user `K` -> integral number of total network simulations `R` -> integral number of total network simulations of each of the K family members `my_path` -> output path that saves the K network simulations in new directory

 SIM1 will then return a list/matrix of dimensions K-by-R with elements either 0 or 1.
 If any of the simulations produce questionable values or fail to run, a value of -1 will appear instead of a 0 or 1.
 The resulting list/matrix can then be used for machine learning using any choice of software.